London's pizza game is STRONG. For the pick of the crop, including delivery options, check out our roundup.

 Hackney - 197-201 Richmond Rd, London E8 3N

 Originally not strictly a pizzeria and more of an Italian (by way of Hackney) restaurant, the emphasis is now on Lardo’s pizza section.
 In addition to the classics served up by former Bistrotheque manager Eliza Flanagan and partner Hugh Thorn, pizzas include regularly changing seasonal specials - such as Braised leeks, roast garlic, rocket pesto, almonds.

 Also on the menu: A good selection of seasonal antipasti as well as a pasta of the day main course.

 Wandsworth - 148 Northcote Rd, London SW11 6RD

 Moving slightly away from the norm, Manifesto Pizza sets out its stall right from its name.
 That particular "manifesto" is all about using the best possible Italian ingredients (Molino Pasini flour, Pugliese mozzarella, etc).
-Their pizzas are a little different from norm too, including Goat + (goat cheese, heritage beetroot, parsley) and Pumpkin Pie (mozzarella, gorgonzola cheese, pumpkin, red onion, speck).
+Their pizzas are a little different from the norm too, including Goat + (goat cheese, heritage beetroot, parsley) and Pumpkin Pie (mozzarella, gorgonzola cheese, pumpkin, red onion, speck).

 Peckham, Shoreditch, Fulham